-You may give your child acetaminophen (such as Tylenol or Tempra) if he has pain.
+You may give your child acetaminophen if they have pain.
 Give the dose printed on the bottle for your child's age.
-Do not give your child ibuprofen (Motrin, Advil, or Midol) or ASA (Aspirin) for 2 weeks after the surgery.
+Do not give your child ibuprofen or ASA for two weeks after the surgery.
 These medications could increase your child's risk of bleeding after the operation.
 Check with the nurse or doctor first before giving these medicines to your child.

 It is very important that your child have lots to drink after the operation.
-Try to get your child to drink at least 4 glasses of liquid a day over the first few days after the operation.
-Let your child drink as much liquid or liquidy foods, such as Jell-O and yogurt, as he wants.
+Try to get your child to drink at least four glasses of liquid a day over the first few days after the operation.
+Let your child drink as much liquid or liquidy foods, such as Jell-O and yogurt, as they want.

-Do not let your child have orange, lemon, or grapefruit juices or citrus fruits for 7 to 10 days.
+Do not let your child have orange, lemon or grapefruit juices or other citrus fruits for seven to 10 days.
 These contain acid, and your child may find them painful to drink.

-When your child can drink liquids without throwing up, he may eat soft foods such as noodles, eggs, and yogurt.
-When your child can eat soft foods comfortably, he may eat regular foods.
+When your child can drink liquids without throwing up, they may eat soft foods such as noodles, eggs and yogurt.
+When your child can eat soft foods comfortably, they may eat regular foods.

-Your child should not eat hard foods, such as toast or pizza crust, for 2 weeks after the operation.
-These foods may scratch his throat and cause pain and bleeding.
+Your child should not eat hard foods, such as toast or pizza crust, for two weeks after the operation.
+These foods may scratch their throat and cause pain and bleeding.

-Your child's mouth may smell different for 2 weeks after the operation.
-Have your child rinse his mouth with water or gently brush his teeth.
-Do not let your child gargle, or swish anything around in the back of his throat.
+Your child's mouth may smell different for two weeks after the operation.
+Have your child rinse their mouth with water or gently brush their teeth.
+Do not let your child gargle or swish anything around in the back of their throat.

 Your child may have white patches where the tonsils were for several days.
 This does not mean that your child has an infection.
-To protect your child's throat, make sure your child tries not to cough, talk loudly, or clear his throat a lot for 7 to 10 days.
+To protect your child's throat, make sure your child tries not to cough, talk loudly or clear their throat a lot for seven to 10 days.
 Teach your child to sneeze with his mouth open.
-Do not let your child blow his nose for at least 1 week after the operation.
-He should dab his nose with a tissue if it is dripping.
+Do not let your child blow their nose for at least one week after the operation.
+They should dab their nose with a tissue if it is dripping.

 To help your child breathe more comfortably, you can use a machine called a humidifier.
 This machine makes the air moist with a cool mist.
 Put it at your child's bedside.